singleron-RD/Dna-seq_Analysis/docs/multi_wgs.md

 `--thread` Thread to use.

-`memory` The memory size used, the default is GB.
+`--memory` The memory size used, the default is GB.

 `--species` Ensembl species name.